We’ve always traveled with our kids.

 But, more importantly, traveling makes me appreciate home and let go of the stress that comes with ordinary routines and responsibilities.
 Traveling opens my eyes to new places and experiences, gives me a fresh perspective, and lets me have different food I didn’t have to cook.
 I also love documenting our travels with photos – many of which have ended up on the walls of our home.

 Another way we make traveling rewarding is by using our Capital One Venture credit card.
 There are travel discounts and rewards.
 We get a higher percentage back in rewards when we make travel-related reservations, can cash rewards in to cover travel purchases, got reimbursed for our TSA Pre-Check application when we used this card as payment, and can book hotels and rental cars with discounted rates directly through the credit card website.
 Win-win, I tell you.
 (Learn more here!)

 Thankfully, Greg and I are in sync with traveling philosophies and styles.
 Also, props to my husband for almost always driving all the miles between wherever we’re going and home.

-With our two teenagers and first-grader, we are reaping the benefits of having traveled with our babies.
+With our two teenagers and their younger sister, we are reaping the benefits of having traveled with our babies.
 Now we have big kids who appreciate a weekend getaway or major vacation.
 They have developed their own preferences and it’s fun to see them settle into their own as travelers.
 Ben and Cate would tell you our Spring Break trip in 2022 to Hoover Dam, Grand Canyon, and Sedona, Arizona is their favorite.
 Rachel asks to go back to Disney, but I’m not so sure that’s going to happen!

 So, I tell you, take the trip.
 It may not be easy or convenient, but it’s always worth it.
 And always take lots of snacks along for the ride!

-Here are some of our recent trips!
+Here are some of our trips!